DevCycleHQ/devcycle-docs/docs/integrations/slack.md

 ## Uninstall the DevCycle App for Slack

-In the case that you connected your Slack app to the wrong workspace or would like to remove it, please follow the instructions in this [Slack Help Center article](https://slack.com/help/articles/360003125231-Remove-apps-and-custom-integrations-from-your-workspace#remove-an-app).
+In the case that you connected the DevCycle app for Slack to the wrong workspace or would like to remove it, please follow the instructions in this [Slack Help Center article](https://slack.com/help/articles/360003125231-Remove-apps-and-custom-integrations-from-your-workspace#remove-an-app).

 ![How to Remove DevCycle App for Slack](/apr-2024-slack-uninstall.png)